 We share our expertise and insights with Government agencies; international/national/regional civil society organisations; employers, employees and trade unions; criminal justice agencies, penal reform and human rights movements; health providers and health professionals; welfare organisations and a diverse range of cultural industries, to help them influence and develop policy.

-We see the provision of training for both researchers and as a key part of sustaining a vibrant research culture: the advanced training network , launched by the Department in 2011, promotes and facilitates methodological excellence, innovation and inter-disciplinary dialogue.
+We see the provision of training for researchers as a key part of sustaining a vibrant research culture.
+Since 2011, the advanced training network has promoted and facilitated methodological excellence, innovation and inter-disciplinary dialogue.